RobuQ: Pushing DiTs to W1.58A2 via Robust Activation Quantization: Method

 By the Generalized CLT, $Y_t$ converges to $\mathcal{N}(0,\sigma_t^2)$, i.e., an identically distributed Gaussian for each token.
 This insight provides a principled theoretical foundation for achieving robust and effective per-token quantization.
-Further information and a formal derivation can be found in Appendix \ref{appendix:hadamard-formal}.
+Further information can be found in Appendix \ref{appendix:hadamard-formal}.